couchbaselabs/observability/README.md

   * Support adding new cluster nodes easily
   * Support fully dynamic credentials and discovery (no need to restart to pick up a change), e.g. https://github.com/mrsiano/openshift-grafana/blob/master/prometheus-high-performance.yaml#L292

-In all cases we do not want to have to rebuild anything to customise it, it should just be a runtime configuration.
+In all cases we do not want to have to rebuild anything to customize it, it should just be a runtime configuration.
 This then supports a Git-ops style deployment with easy upgrade path as we always run the container plus config so you can modify each independently, roll back, etc.

 ![Microlith configuration](/images/microlith-config.png)